ajmalhinas/androidProjectTemplate/Readme.md

         please note the naming convention for class file and layout file of the UI 2.2.
 Refactor the id other details in studentreg_ui: ItemRegUI->StudentRegUI, change MainActivity navigation to navigate to the this newly created fragment
    2.3  Customize the template layout to match the attributes of a Student Index Number, First Name, Last Name, Address, Age

+3. Writing my first Action
+   3.1.
+Create the action class StudentRegUIFind  in actions package of your project and extend it from FBaseAction
+        Here framework automatically binds your action to the find button of the StudentRegUI by following the naming convention <UIName><buttonId>  for action.